When Young Athletes Need Sports Injury Care

 For many young people, and I think an increasing number of girls, their identity is strongly tied to their sport.
 As an athlete and now a mother of athletes, I try to recommend ways to keep them engaged as much for their physical recovery as for their emotional well-being.

 I want to provide young athletes with a way they can integrate their rehabilitation with their team’s workouts.
-So even if they’re not able to play games or fully practice, oftentimes they can participate in some of the team conditioning and enhance skill development through observation.
+So even if they’re not able to play games or fully practice, oftentimes they can participate in some of the team conditioning and enhance skill development through observation, or even hone very specific skills they would not otherwise be able to devote so much attention to.
 This helps the young athlete maintain their connection to their teammates and their athletic identity, and is critical to their resiliency in the face of injury.

 What to Expect During a Sports Medicine Exam